andrewctam/conditional-url/README.md

 # Conditional URL

 ## Description
-[Conditional URL](https://conditionalurl.web.app) is a URL shortener app that allows you to create a shortened URL that conditionally redirects visitors to different URLs based on some specified conditions.
+[Conditional URL](https://conditionalurl.web.app) is a URL shortener that creates a shortened URL that conditionally redirects visitors to different URLs based on specified conditions.
 The user can create URLs as a guest, or create an account to later edit/rename their URL and view detailed analytics.
 The RESTful API runs serverless using Microsoft Azure Functions.

 | ![Home Page](demo.png) |
 |:--:|
 | Home Page (Guest View) |